akshaynayak212/NASSCOM-VSD-SoC-Design-Program/README.md

    - Looked at an Arduino board to understand why its main 'chip' is a big deal.
    - Saw how this chip, known as the microcontroller unit (MCU), runs everything on the board, like reading sensors and controlling lights.
    - Noticed how VLSI tech helps make these chips, making gadgets like Arduinos possible.
    - The Arduino Microcontroller Board comprises various elements like the microprocessor, voltage regulator, I/O pins, and communication interfaces.
 The microprocessor, highlighted , acts as the brain, executing instructions and managing the board's functions.
-The below provided image shows an Arduino Microcontroller Board, with a specific focus on the Microprocessor (chip).

  <li> Chip Packaging and Components </li>
  <br>